 States better acquainted with ground realities: PM Modi tells CMs

-New Delhi, Apr 27: Prime Minister Narendra Modi has said that the the states are better acquainted with the ground realities.
+New Delhi, Apr 27: Prime Minister Narendra Modi has said that the states are better acquainted with the ground realities.

 Speaking at a meeting with the Chief Ministers, Modi said that the states are better acquainted with the ground realities.
 You can assess the situation best, the PM also told the CMs.
-Many are facing a stigma.
+Many are facing stigma.
 Contracting the virus is not a crime or sin and such persons should not be ostracised, the PM also said.

 Don’t be scared, let us tackle this together: PM tells CMs